 OOCL, PSA International and Shanghai International Port, Evergreen Marine, COSCO Shipping Lines, Hutchison Ports, DP World, Yang Ming, and CMA CGM.

 At present, they have over 100 enterprises in their ecosystem.
 More so, it mainly includes ports, carriers, shippers, 3PLs, terminal operators, and freight forwarders.
-Thus, coming all together under a single platform, they are digitizing everything related to the supply chain.
+Thus, coming together under a single platform, they digitise everything related to the supply chain.

 Energy Web Foundation